LitzN/hennastyles/README.md

     `pip3 install dj_database_url` and
     `pip3 install psycopg2-binary`

-4. freeze the requirements by typing:
+4. Freeze the requirements by typing:
     `pip3 freeze > requirements.txt`
     to ensure Heroku installs all the apps required for the project.